annennenne/causalDisco/README.md

   - Fixing requires refactoring the disco_method builder design I think.

-IDK WHAT BOSSPOD REFERS TO in TETRAD?

 #### Tetrad issues

-- v7.6.9 of Tetrad seems to fix the memory issues.

 - Tetrad does not use required correctly in `fci` algorithm